 Since the beginning of the Twentieth Century, the Anarchist Black Cross (ABC), has been on the frontline in supporting those imprisoned for struggling for freedom and liberty.
 Until recently, the history of the ABC movement has been lost to the pages of time.
 The present generation of ABC collectives were left rootless with little known information about this organization.
-Now, specific questions regarding our origin can now be put to rest.
-We have now begun to rediscover our roots.
+Now, specific questions regarding our origin can now be put to rest, as we have begun to rediscover our roots.

 Other accounts place the year origin in 1907.
-During June and August of 1907, Anarchists and Socialist Revolutionaries gather together in London for two conferences.
+During June and August of 1907, Anarchists and Socialist-Revolutionaries gather together in London for two conferences.
 It is believed that Vera Figner, a Socialist Revolutionary, met with Anarchists to discuss the plight of the political prisoners in Russia.
 After this meeting, the Anarchist Red Cross organized in London and in New York.
 In addition to this information, we do know that members of the organization were on trial in 1906-1907 in Russia.
-Therefore, We feel the most accurate date of origin for the Anarchist Red Cross would be late 1906- early 1907 for the Russia section; June or August 1907 for the creation of the International section.
+Therefore, we believe the most accurate dates of origin for the Anarchist Red Cross would be late 1906-early 1907 for the Russian section, and June or August 1907 for the creation of the International section.

 However, the reason for the creation of the Anarchist Red Cross is not in dispute.
 It was formed after breaking away from the Political Red Cross (PRC).
 The PRC was controlled by the Social Democrats and refused to provide support to Anarchist and Social Revolutionary Political Prisoners, despite continued donations from other Anarchists and Social Revolutionaries.
-As one former Political Prisoner and member of the Anarchist Red Cross stated,“In some prisons there was little distinction made between Anarchists and other Political Prisoners, but in others Anarchists were refused any help.”
-The newly formed ARC considered these actions criminal and vowed that any prison where Anarchists were in the majority, the ARC would provide support to all Anarchist and Social Revolutionaries Political Prisoners.
+As one former Political Prisoner and member of the Anarchist Red Cross stated, “In some prisons, there was little distinction made between Anarchists and other Political Prisoners, but in others, Anarchists were refused any help.”
+The newly formed ARC considered these actions criminal and vowed that any prison where Anarchists were in the majority, the ARC would provide support to all Anarchist and Social Revolutionary Political Prisoners.

 Because of their support for Political Prisoners, members of the group were arrested, tortured and killed by the Tsarist regime.
 The organization was deemed illegal and membership was reason enough for arrest and imprisonment in Artvisky Prison, one of the worst hard labor jails in Siberia.
 ARC members and prisoners who managed to escape from prison fled from Russia creating chapters in London, New York, Chicago and other cities in Europe and North America.